Source code for gauNEGF.density

 # Configuration

-from gauNEGF.config import (TEMPERATURE, ADAPTIVE_INTEGRATION_TOL, FERMI_CALCULATION_TOL,
+from gauNEGF.config import (TEMPERATURE, ADAPTIVE_INTEGRATION_TOL, FERMI_CALCULATION_TOL, FERMI_DEBUG,

-FERMI_SEARCH_CYCLES, N_KT, ENERGY_MIN, MAX_CYCLES, MAX_GRID_POINTS)
+FERMI_SEARCH_CYCLES, N_KT, ENERGY_MIN, MAX_CYCLES, MAX_GRID_POINTS, ETA,

 from scipy.special import roots_legendre